xy2i/anti-idle-ascended/README.md

 ![actions](doc/cs6_frame1action.png)

-Alternative, you can also look for the code manually, in the exported scripts/ directory in decmp.
+Alternatively, you can also look for the code manually, in the exported scripts/ directory in decmp.

 Looking around in CS6, you can see that the frame 1 is made up of various elements.
 In Flash language, these are known as "MovieClips".
 Think of a frame as just a tree of movieclips.

-## Porting the initial Frame 1 code to Godot and C #
+## Porting the initial Frame 1 code to Godot and C#

 When porting to Godot, we want to reproduce that same tree, in the Godot scene tree.
 In Godot's case, the equivalent to a frame is just a scene.